November 2008 Archives

 The Times article on Exxon Shipping Co. v.
 Baker ended with a quote from Prof. William R. Freudenburg, who teaches sociology at UC Santa Barbara: "The legal system and the scientific method, he said, co-exist in a way that is really hard on truth."

-The Exxon story is convoluted.
-Freudenburg was recruited by the company to do sociological research showing (basically) that juries are too generous in awarding damages.
+Freudenburg had been recruited by Exxon to do sociological research showing (basically) that juries are too generous in awarding damages.
 His initial research apparently offended people at the company, so Exxon terminated his contract.
-Exxon than paid other sociologists and legal experts to do this work.
-Those experts then published their findings in two prestigious law journals.
-The Supreme court read these articles, but wrote this footnote in their decision:
+Exxon than paid other sociologists and legal experts to do the work and published their findings in two prestigious law journals.
+The Supreme court read these articles, and wrote the following footnote to their decision.

 "The Court is aware of a body of literature running parallel to anecdotal reports, examining the predictability of punitive awards by conducting numerous "mock juries," where different "jurors" are confronted with the same hypothetical case.
 See, e.g., C. Sunstein, R. Hastie, J. Payne, D. Schkade, W. Viscusi, Punitive Damages: How Juries Decide (2002); Schkade, Sunstein, & Kahneman, Deliberating About Dollars: The Severity Shift, 100 Colum.
 L. Rev. 1139 2000); Hastie, Schkade, & Payne, Juror Judgments in Civil Cases: Effects of Plaintiff's Requests and Plaintiff's Identity in Punitive Damage Awards, 23 Law & Hum.
 Behav.
 445 (1999); Sunstein, Kahneman, & Schkade, Assessing Punitive Damages (with Notes on Cognition and Valuation in Law), 107 Yale L. J. 2071 (1998).
 Because this research was funded in part by Exxon, we decline to rely on it."

-However the court's decision conferred with this Exxon funded research, despite the footnote saying the opposite.
-This, combined with the fact that the court misinterpreted non-Exxon funded research showing that jury awards were generally fair compensation, led Freudenburg to comment about science and the court.
+However the court's decision concurred with this Exxon funded research, despite the footnote saying the opposite.
+This, combined with the fact that the court misinterpreted non-Exxon funded research to show that jury awards were generally fair compensation, led Freudenburg to comment on science and the court.

-The Supreme Court's footnote has led to a bit of a maelstrom in the legal world over both the validity of the sociological research and the court's treatment of it.
-After the June decision, some writers were alarmed about the court's assertion that it wasn't relying on what they considered ""top notch work".
-Others voiced "skepticism about these particular mock jury trials."
-Clearly there's different interpretations of the sociological research.
+The Supreme Court's footnote has led to a maelstrom in the legal world over both the validity of the sociological research and the court's treatment of it.
+After the June decision, some writers were alarmed about the court's assertion since they considered the legal research in question ""top notch work".
+Others voiced a completely different concern -- "skepticism about these particular mock jury trials."

 Obama On Climate Change